-National Disaster Management Authority (NDMA) prepared Guidelines for the Preparation of Action Plan-prevention and management of heat wave in 2017, wherein the roles and responsibilities of various agencies were identified.
-Emergency Medical Relief (EMR), Ministry of Health and Family Welfare prepared detailed guidelines on the prevention and management of heat-related illnesses in 2015 wherein patho-physiology, risk factors, clinical manifestations, management, prevention, and public health action plan for managing heatrelated illnesses has been explained.
+National Disaster Management Authority (NDMA) prepared Guidelines for the Preparation of Action Planprevention and management of heat wave in 2017, wherein the roles and responsibilities of various agencies were identified.
+Emergency Medical Relief (EMR), Ministry of Health and Family Welfare prepared detailed guidelines on the prevention and management of heat-related illnesses in 2015 wherein patho-physiology, risk factors, clinical manifestations, management, prevention, and public health action plan for managing heat- related illnesses has been explained.

-Heat wave situation in Odisha
+Heat Wave Situation in Odisha

 In the year 1998, Odisha state faced an unprecedented heat wave condition, as a result of which about 2042 persons lost their lives.
 Though extensive awareness campaigns have largely reduced the numbers of deaths during and post 1998 period, still causalities are being reported each year due to Heat Stress Disorders across different districts.
 The state experiences heat wave conditions between April to June months causing insurmountable human suffering.
-Farmers, workers, and travellers labourers, mostly suffer from the heat stress disorders, as they
+Farmers, workers, labourers, and travellers mostly suffer from the heat stress disorders, as they have increased exposure to high atmospheric temperature.
+During 2020, 7 heat stroke- related deaths were reported in Odisha.
+Therefore, preplanned preventive measures to reduce the cases and the deaths need to be undertaken at the district and the sub district levels.